How to access information

 - Include a postal address in Australia as the address for correspondence; and

-- Include as much specific information as necessary to enable us to identify the information you are asking for.
+- Include as much specific information as necessary to enable us to identify the information you are seeking.

 If your application does not include these five things, it will be invalid and will not be processed.
 If that happens, however, we will let you know and we will help you, if possible, by explaining how you can make a valid application.